 VA Claims for Iowa Class Veterans

-VA presumptive service connection under 38 CFR § 3.309(d) covers asbestos exposure aboard Navy battleships.
-Veterans who served aboard any Iowa class battleship during any period of active commission — WWII, Korea, Vietnam, or the 1980s reactivation — and have since been diagnosed with mesothelioma, asbestosis, or asbestos-related lung cancer may qualify for VA disability benefits.
+VA presumptive service connection under 38 CFR § 3.309(d) covers asbestos exposure aboard Navy surface combatants.
+Engineering ratings who served aboard Iowa class battleships during any period of their active service — WWII, Korea, Vietnam, or the 1980s reactivation — and have since been diagnosed with mesothelioma, asbestosis, or asbestos-related lung cancer may qualify for VA disability benefits.
+Iowa class battleships represent among the most asbestos-intensive engineering environments in the US Navy.

 Navy Ratings Most Exposed to Asbestos Aboard Iowa Class Battleships